isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/How to apply for Ordinary Certificate of origin (OCO) or Preferential Certificate of Origin (PCO).md

 production processes for the goods specified in your application to ensure that they meet the requirements.
 During such visits, financial and operation records may also be inspected.</p>
+<p>The typical processing time for a manufacturer's application is one month
+from the date of receipt provided the submission is complete and accurate with all supporting documents furnished.</p>
 <p>(You may skip this step if you are already registered with us as a manufacturer
 for the specific goods)</p>
 <h4><strong>Step 2: Submit the Manufacturing Cost Statement</strong></h4>